mysterylektro/AutoVideoEditor/README.md

 https://youtu.be/17sp2HBmarY

-The original video duration was approximately 49 minutes, and the tool condensed this to a more concise 36 minutes.
+The original video duration was approximately 49 minutes, and the tool condensed this to a more concise 32 minutes.
-In essence, this eliminated around 13 minutes of inactive content, roughly a quarter of the original video!
+In essence, this eliminated around 17 minutes of inactive (or uninteresting) content, roughly a third of the original video!

 # Prerequisites